 After graduation, Liz Soult Bennett worked at Swansea High School in Swansea, SC, where she taught 10th and 11th grade basic English; she also taught at the Livingston Christian Academy in North, SC.
 Currently (2011), Liz is a missionary in Belem, Brazil, where she teaches at a Christian school.

-Polly Spangler Reid completed her MA in English at Clemson University in 2009.
-Currently, she is a research assistant at the University of Georgia at Athens.
+In 2009, Polly Spangler Reid completed her MA in English at Clemson University, and in May 2014 she received her doctorate from the University of Georgia at Athens.
+In August 2014, she began teaching in the writing program at the University of Denver.